zixipay/zixipay.github.io/merchant.md

 ## Merchant Settings

-Here are the steps for set up and activation of the ZixiPay Merchant API:
+How to set up and activate the ZixiPay Merchant API:

 * Login to your ZixiPay Wallet at [https://zixipay.com/login](https://zixipay.com/login)
 * Go to the ```Merchants``` menu.
 If your wallet account is not verified, you willl be asked to verify your account.